Accommodative Testing Center

 - The staff is available to assist students in the use of technology or for training in the use of adaptive technology.
 An appointment is required for this type of assistance.

 Student Accommodation Agreement (SAA)

-This form is used by most students receiving classroom accommodations and by all students receiving testing accommodations through ODS.
+This form is used by most students receiving classroom accommodations and by all students receiving testing accommodations.
 One form should be submitted for each class in which such accommodations will be needed.
-The SAA is printed on three-part NCR paper, so that the student may submit the original (top/white sheet) to ODS, retain the first copy (middle/yellow sheet), and give the second copy (bottom/pink sheet) to the instructor.
+The student should meet with each faculty member and have the form completed (email can be used for on-line courses.)
+A copy of the completed form will be scanned to each faculty member and student.

 - Testing with accommodations that are not facilitated by the individual instructors.